 One of the reasons for well-child visits to the health care provider in the early years is to follow your child's development.
 Most parents also closely watch their children for different milestones.
 If you are worried about your child's development, call the child's primary care provider.

-Any child's development is complex.
-Closely watching a "checklist" or calendar of developmental milestones may trouble parents whose child is developing normally.
+Closely watching a "checklist" or calendar of developmental milestones may trouble parents whose child is not developing normally.
 At the same time, following these milestones is important to identify a child who needs a more detailed check-up.

 Below is a general list of some of the things you might see children doing at different ages, but these are NOT precise guidelines.
 There are many different normal paces and patterns of development.
 This article provides just one example.